mbert/kubeadm2ha/README.md

 First thing to do is find out to which version you want to upgrade.
 We only support systems where the version for all Kubernetes-related components (native packages, like _kubelet_, _kubectl_, _kubeadm_) and whatever they will run in containers when installed (API Server, Controller Manager, Scheduler, Kube Proxy) is the same.
 Hence, after having determined the version to upgrade to, update the variable `KUBERNETES_VERSION` either in _group_vars/all.yaml_ (global) or in _group_vars/<your-environment>.yaml_ (your environment only).

 Next, you need to be able to upgrade the _kubelet_, _kubectl_, _kubeadm_ and - if upgraded, too - _kubernetes-cni_ on your cluster's machines using their package manager (_yum_, _apt_ or whatever).
-If you are connected to the internet, this is a no-brainer.
+If you are connected to the internet, this is a no-brainer; the automatic upgrade will actually take care of this.

 However in an isolated environment without internet access you will need to download these packages elsewhere and then make them available for your nodes, so that they can be installed using their package managers.
 This will most likely lead to creating local repos on the nodes or on a server in the same network and configure the package managers to use them.
-Since the steps required for this will be different for all the various Linux distributions we will not cover this here.
-Once you can simply run something like `yum install -y kubeadm-<KUBERNETES_VERSION>` (for a Redhat platform) on your nodes you should be fine.
+If your system is like that, again, the automatic upgrade will take care of upgradign the packages for you.
+I strongly recommend following this pattern, because the package upgrade needs to take place at a specific moment during upgrade which will effectively force you to perform the upgrade manually in the end.

 Note that upgrading _etcd_ is only supported if it is installed on the master nodes (`ETCD_HOSTING` is `stacked`).
 Else you will have to upgrade _etcd_ manually which is beyond scope here.